leejhlouis/louisite/src/_data/about/about.md

 ## Contact Me

 Wanna ask me a question or simply say hi?
-Feel free to reach me via email at [louis.gustavo@binus.ac.id](mailto:louis.gustavo@binus.ac.id).
+Feel free to reach me via email at [louisgustavo07@gmail.com](mailto:louisgustavo07@gmail.com).
 I'd be delighted to hear from you.

 Additionally, you may find me on [GitHub](https://github.com/leejhlouis) and [LinkedIn](https://linkedin.com/in/louis-gustavo).